tkg/tdtd/readme.txt

  - Standalone mode for editing DTDs;

- - "Goto" menu for locating declarations within the current buffer;
+ - "TAGS" menu for locating declarations within the current buffer;

  - `dtd-etags' function for creating Emacs TAGS files for easy lookup across multiple files of any element, parameter entity, or